the-bucketless/nhl-data/README.md

 The data is split into separate files to meet GitHub file size limits.
 Single games may be spread across more than one file.

+Anything with N/A x and y coordinates was dropped.
+Occasionally, there will be a frame with no readings from players or the puck.
+These won't be in the data.
+They can be found by looking at the difference in time between subsequent timeStamps.

 Data issues notes:
 - puck not in net: Leaving a margin of error of 0.5 feet, the puck at no point enters the net